hermstadalex/UCSDroboIEEE/_posts/2015-11-26-picking-platform.markdown

 The team focused on determining which platform best fit the team's goals and proves that basic motor control can be accomplished.
-During practice #6, we consolidated each member's research for a platform and ultimately agreed upon the Navio+
+During practice #6, we consolidated each member's research for a platform and ultimately agreed upon the Navio+ Raspberry Pi.

 ### Goals

 In order of importance:

 1. Basic I/o
-  - One fundamental goal was to have a vehicle that completed the track regardless of method or speed.
+  * One fundamental goal was to have a vehicle that completed the track regardless of method or speed.
 2. GPS
+  * Once we accomplish basic mobility, our platform should utilize sensors and software to maneuver around the obstacles.
 3. Machine Vision

-#### Third Choice:
-Inforce6410
+  * Machine vision could be implemented after GPS, which would both help navigate obstacles, and do the challenges such as the hoop and ramp.

-#### Second Choice:
+#### *Third Choice*:
-Erle-Brain 2
+The **Inforce6410** was notable for being powerful as far as processing power and speed.
+It also has literature on ROS implementation.
+It lacked documentation and initially it was not made for robotic vehicles.
+These factors made this controller an unsuitable fit for our team and project.

-#### Honorable Mention:
+#### *Second Choice*:
-Another option for a control platform would be the SnickeDoodle, due to its being small, powerful, compatible, and started by a community of makers.
-It features 179 I/O ports.
-Unfortunately it was still being funded via crowdsource.

-My remaining top two suggestions were the Erle-Brain2 and BeagleBoneBlack.
-The EB2 was literally made to conquer the niche exposed by BBB auto-pilot platforms, so it meets basic I/o, easily integrates GPS+APM, and packs plenty of power for image processing.
-The only downside is that it's community is new, specific support was difficult to find, and there are bound to be bugs.
-Plus, it's tailored header pins and connections could be a problem if used without specifically compatible hardware (like last year's experience with the Pixhawk).
+The **Erle-Brain 2** was created to conquer the niche exposed by Beagle Bone Black auto-pilot platforms, ensuring that it meets basic I/O, easily integrates GPS+APM, and packs plenty of power for image processing.
+The downside tothe EB2 is that the community is new.
+So if any bugs arise support would be difficult to find.
+Plus, its tailored header pins and connections could be a problem if used without specifically compatible hardware.

-The BBB is an on-board computer meant for embedded applications.
-It's got plenty of I/O pins, full camera+openCV support, and much more expandable than the EB2 through the use of capes.
-Unfortunately, most of its community migrated to the EB2, and the suggested GPS module must be hand soldered.
+#### *Honorable Mention*:
+Another option for a control platform would be the **SnickeDoodle**, due to its being small, powerful, compatible, and started by a community of makers.
+It features 179 I/O ports, 2.4 and 5GHz WiFi, Bluetooth, 1GB of RAM, and an ARM Cortex A9.
+Unfortunately it was still in production at the time of our decision.

-#### Final Decision: Navio+
+#### *Final Decision: Navio+ Raspberry Pi*
-The team collective agree upon the Navio+ because it is more extensible and is a better learning environment than Erle-Brain2 and Inforce6410.
+The team collectively agree upon the Navio+ because it is more extensible and is a better learning environment than Erle-Brain2 and Inforce6410.
 This would also mean that our skills gained from using the Raspberry Pi with Navio+ could be applied to hobbies outside of Robomagellan.
-In case of trouble shooting, there is vast online resources and documentation for many years.
+Additionally, as bugs arise,there is an extensive and well-documented community to help solve these issues.
+This will allow us to get a basic robot established early on in the process, allowing us to attempt more daring technological endeavors in the future of our project.

 \- Karina Nino